-- A. Attendance at training seminar(s) on the use of Pavement Surface Evaluation and Rating (PASER) and Inventory-based Rating System for unpaved roadways. - B. Represent MPO/RPO at TAMC-sponsored conferences and seminars, including attending either the spring or fall TAMC Conference. - C. Attend TAMC-sponsored Investment Reporting Tool (IRT) training seminars. - D. Attend TAMC-sponsored Asset Management Plan Development training seminars. - II.
-Roadway Inventory and Condition Data Collection Participation and Coordination - A. Federal Aid System: - 1.
-Organize schedules with Public Act 51 agencies within MPO/RPO's boundary for participating in Federal Aid data collection efforts; ensure all participants of data collection have access to State of Michigan travel reimbursement rates. - 2.
-Coordinate, participate and facilitate road surface data collection on no less than one-half of the Federal Aid System in accordance with the TAMC policy for the collection of roadway condition data on Federal Aid eligible roads and streets. - 3.
-Collect unpaved roadway condition data on approximately half of any unpaved Federal Aid eligible roadways using the Inventory-based Rating System developed by the Michigan Technological University's Center for Technology and Training. - B. Non-Federal Aid System: - It is required that the RPO/MPO make a formal call for interest for NFA data collection reimbursements to their respective Act 51 agencies annually, and that requests by Act 51 agencies are submitted to their respective RPO/MPO by October 1 each year to assist in the coordination of data collection priorities of the following data collection season.
-The RPO/MPO may allocate reimbursements for Non-Federal Aid data collection to Public Act 51 agencies according to the resources available to them in the manner that best reflects the priorities of their area and supports the TAMC work. - 2.
-Coordinate non-Federal Aid data collection cycles with Public Act 51 agencies with an emphasis on the top 125 agencies. - 3.
-Ensure all participants of data collection understand procedures for data sharing with TAMC as well as TAMC policy and procedures for collecting Non-Federal Aid data. - 4.
-Participate and perform data collection with Public Act 51 agencies on an as- needed basis for the data collection of non-Federal Aid roads when requested. - III.
-Equipment - A. Ensure rating teams have the necessary tools to complete the federal aid data collection activity by maintaining a laptop compatible with the Laptop Data Collector and Roadsoft programs, a functioning Global Positioning System (GPS) unit, and other required hardware in good working order. - B. Communicate any equipment needs and purchases with the TAMC coordinator; laptops are eligible for replacement on a three-year cycle.
+- I. Training Activities - A. Attendance at training seminar(s) on the use of Pavement Surface Evaluation and Rating (PASER) and Inventory-based Rating System for unpaved roadways. - B. Represent MPO/RPO at TAMC-sponsored conferences and seminars, including attending either the Spring or Fall TAMC Conference. - C. Attending TAMC-sponsored Investment Reporting Tool (IRT) training seminars. - D. Attending TAMC-sponsored Asset Management Plan Development training seminars. - II.
+Roadway Inventory and Condition Data Collection Participation and Coordination. - A. Federal Aid System: - Organize schedules with PA 51 agencies within MPO/RPO's boundary for participating in Federal Aid data collection efforts; ensure all participants of data collection have access to State of Michigan travel reimbursement rates. - Coordinate, participate and facilitate road surface data collection on no less than one half of the Federal Aid System in accordance with the TAMC Policy for the Collection of Roadway Condition Data on Federal Aid Eligible Roads and Streets. - 3.
+Collect unpaved roadway condition data on approximately half of any unpaved Federal Aid eligible roadways using the Inventory-based Rating System developed by the Michigan Technological University's Center for Technology and Training.

+B. Non-Federal Aid (NFA) System:

+- 1. It is required that the RPO/MPO make a formal call for interest for NFA data collection reimbursements to their respective PA 51 agencies annually, and that requests by PA 51 agencies are submitted to their respective RPO/MPO by October 1 each year to assist in the coordination of data collection priorities of the following data collection season.
+The RPO/MPO will allocate reimbursements for NFA data collection to PA 51 agencies according to the resources available to them in the manner that best reflects the priorities of their area and supports the TAMC work. - 2.
+Coordinate NFA data collection cycles with PA 51 agencies with an emphasis on the top 125 agencies. - 3.
+Ensure all participants of data collection understand procedures for data sharing with TAMC as well as TAMC policy and procedures for collecting NFA data. - 4.
+Participate and perform data collection with PA 51 agencies on an as- needed basis for the data collection of Non-Federal Aid roads when requested. - 5.
+The RPO/MPO will allocate funding for Non-Federal Aid data collection to PA 51 agencies according to the resources available to them in the manner that best reflects the priorities of their area and supports the TAMC work in accordance with Section VII (C).